Skin Allergies - Nutrition & Supplements

 Net Carbs: 2.25% omega- 6/omega-3: 4.5:1 Whilst this recipe is balanced, I do not recommend you feed it day in and day out for many of the reasons I mentioned earlier in this article.

 How much to feed?
 If you're a fresh food feeder already, go ahead and feed whatever you normally feed.
 If you're new to fresh food feeding, ideally you will do a slow transition over 10 days, removing 10% of kibble each day and replace with 10% fresh food, also taking a pro-biotic is recommended during transition.
 Of course you can just do a straight transition but you may find that results in an upset tummy, this is because the pH in the tummy needs time to get used to a new food which has a different pH.
 Generally, you'll aim to feed a dog 2.5% of their body weight if you want your dog to maintain their weight, 2% if they need to lose weight and 3+% if they need to gain weight.
 These are just guides and you should feed your dog whatever amount it takes to keep your dog in a lean body condition.
 If math isn't your thing, you can use this online percentage calculator.
 This recipe contains 1,128 kcals (calories) and you can work out how many approx. calories your dog may need per day so you can figure out how much to feed them vs using the % of body weight calculation with this online calculator.
+Learn more about how much to feed your dog here.

 Medical assistance for your allergic dog